rks101/eglinux/README.md

 $ ls -ld /run/lock
 drwxrwxrwt 4 root root 100 May 11 18:02 /run/lock
 ```
-If sticky bit is set for a directory, all files inside this directory can de deleted or moved by the owner of the files or the guru (root).
+If the sticky bit is set for a directory, all files inside this directory can be deleted or moved by the owner of the files or the guru (root).

 See if there are other such directories like tmp using find / -perm /1000